vgisclabs/deltachat-touch/README.md

 git submodule update --init --recursive
 ```

-If the submodule has been cloned for the first time or its CMakeLists.txt has been modified by an update, it needs to be patched in order to work with clickable:
+CMakeLists.txt of deltachat-core-rust needs to be patched in order to work with clickable:

 ```
 patch libs/deltachat-core-rust/CMakeLists.txt < libs/patches/dc_core_rust-CMakeLists.patch